The Erha deepwater development, including the Erha field and Erha North satellite field, was completed in 2006.

 The fields are located approximately 97km offshore Nigeria, in water depths ranging from 1,000m to 1,200m.
 They were developed with an investment of $3.5bn.

 Production from the main field started in April 2006, while production from the satellite field started in the third quarter of 2006.
 The production capacity from the development prior to the expansion was 140,000 barrels a day.

-The Erha North Phase II development project, an extension of the existing Erha North subsea system and infrastructure was completed in September 2015, five months ahead of schedule.
-The final investment decision for the project was made in early 2013.
+Completed in September 2015, the Erha North Phase Two development project is located at a water depth of 1,200m, approximately 96.5km offshore Nigeria.
+It is an extension of the existing Erha North subsea system and infrastructure.
+The final investment decision for the project was made in early-2013.

 Discovery and reserves of the Erha offshore field